ImTheDoctor/online_courses-Backend/README.md

   - http://localhost:`PORT`/register
 ```

-Nodemailer used for contacts(Works with GMail)
+Nodemailer used for contacts(Works with Gmail)

 - Contacts
 ```
   - http://localhost:`PORT`/contact
 ```

-CRUD operations for courses and teachers(Used multer for save images in uploads folder)
+CRUD operations for courses and teachers(Used multer to save images in uploads folder)

 - Courses
 ```